lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

 SHG with Dispersion: Phase Matching Problem
 -------------------------------------------

-Having successfully conquered SHG without the presence of disersion, we will move on to simulate SHG in a material with dispersion, giving rise to the phase matching problem.
-Dispersion can be simulated easily in MEEP by importing materials with predefined dispersion from the `meep.materials library <https://meep.readthedocs.io/en/latest/Materials/>`_.
+Having successfully conquered SHG without the presence of dispersion, we will move on to simulate SHG in a material with dispersion, giving rise to the phase matching problem.
+Dispersion can be easily included in MEEP by importing materials with predefined dispersion from the `meep.materials library <https://meep.readthedocs.io/en/latest/Materials/>`_.
 It is also possible to use `user defined dispersion <https://meep.readthedocs.io/en/master/Materials/#material-dispersion>`_, but we will restrain ourselves to using only predefined dispersion in this demo.

 The predefined dispersion relation of LiNbO\ :sub:`3`\ can be plotted as follows: